top of page

 Computer-Assisted Learning (CAL)

-In Honduras, CPI’s CAL program for Grades 7 - 9 began in 2009 with 19 students in one school.
-Since then it has grown to 705 students in 26 locations in 2022, with more than 5,000 students having completed one year of schooling.
+The CAL program for Grades 7-9 began in 2009 with 19 students in a rented house in the town of Santa Cruz de Yojoa.
+Since then it has grown to 705 students in 26 locations throughout Honduras in 2022, with more than 5,000 students having completed one year of schooling.

 School-2a.jpg

-In 2013 CPI purchased a shipping container and hauled it to a remote village in the mountains of Honduras.
+In 2013, CPI purchased a shipping container and hauled it to the remote village of Las Delicias in the mountains of Honduras.
 There it was converted into a classroom in which local students use CAL to complete the curricula for Grades 7-9.

 Village-Building in Honduras